 Military Railroads in the Baltic States 1940 to 1945

-In addition to the military and political forces brought in to the Baltic States, the Soviets also imported a large number Soviet railroad engines and rolling stock into the Baltic States.
-Interestingly, the Soviets did not begin to convert the standard and narrow gauge lines in Estonia, Latvia and Lithuania over to wide gauge until March of 1941.
-It need be remembered that many of the existing rail lines in the Baltics originated from the Czarist period, thus they remained in the wide gauge throughout the interwar period.
+In addition to the military and political forces brought in to the Baltic States, the Soviets also imported a large number of Soviet railroad engines and rolling stock into the Baltic States.
+Interestingly, the Soviets did not begin to convert the standard and narrow gauge lines in Estonia, Latvia, and Lithuania over to a wide gauge until March of 1941.
+It needs to be remembered that many of the existing rail lines in the Baltics originated from the Czarist period, thus they remained in the wide-gauge throughout the interwar period.
 This allowed the Soviets to use many of the main trunk lines in the Baltics with no difficulties.
-The Soviets placed their primary rail conversion efforts in Lithuania as well as in the former Vilnius territory plus eastern Poland – that is, they converted those rail lines first which were closest to the German-Soviet border regions.
+The Soviets placed their primary rail conversion efforts in Lithuania as well as in the former Vilnius territory plus eastern Poland – that is, they converted those rail lines first which was closest to the German-Soviet border regions.

 Although the Germans re-established civilian rail traffic as soon as possible in the Baltic States, German military transportation trains always had priority over their civilian counterparts.
 Because the Baltics were considered safe rear areas by the Germans, the Baltic region could be used for authorized rest and recreation leaves by all military personnel.
 Despite the war, the civilian and military trains operating in the Baltics were able to maintain their planned schedules with a fair degree of reliability.